attemoi/MoistureBot/README.md

 If you want to know more about how the addin system works, see [http://monoaddins.codeplex.com/](http://monoaddins.codeplex.com/).

-The project includes the following sample addins:
+The project includes the following addins:

   - **Moikkaaja:** reply to greetings defined in an xml file.
   - **AutoInviteJoin:** automatically join group chats when invited.